mnjnsng/mnjnsng.github.io/_posts/2023-03-01-NOTE_NonlinearControl.md

 - Nonlinear Control
 ---

+In this post, we review some mathematical preliminaries that are important in understanding the fundamentals of Nonlinear Control theory.

 # Mathematical Preliminaries

 > Disclaimer: This is a personal note on a lecture that the author took.
 This document is not intended to be distributed, and it may include some (many) errors.